sheeraz21/RAG-Chat-Storage/README.md

 # Stop and remove containers
 - docker compose down -v

-# Spring Boot API will be available at:
+# Services will be available at:
 - http://localhost:8080
 - PostgreSQL DB accessible at:
 - localhost:5432